 Whole eggs – one of the purest protein sources available, whole eggs have been a bodybuilding staple for years.
-Adding the egg yolk to your meals again ups the calories per serving and gives you a little extra cholesterol kick to help boost natural testosterone levels which all leads to new mass.
+Adding the egg yolk to your meals again ups the calories per serving and gives you a little extra cholesterol kick to help boost natural testosterone levels which all lead to new lean muscle.

 Potatoes – this starchy carb is an excellent source of energy for those wishing to bulk up.
-Because it is considered a faster acting carb source after eating it an increase in insulin levels within the body can be expected and utilized to push protein into the muscle.
-This is a post workout favourite of many hard training bodybuilders.
+Because it is considered a faster-acting carb source after eating it an increase in insulin levels within the body can be expected and utilized to push protein into the muscle.
+This is a post-workout favorite of many hard training bodybuilders.

 Oatmeal – this slower digesting carb source has been used by bodybuilders in the first meal of the day for a long time.
 It’s heavy by weight, which means its filling and can sustain energy levels for a longer period of time.
 The other benefit to oatmeal is that you can easily add sweet spices to it making it seem like a treat to eat each morning.

-Avocados – Avocados provide nearly 20 essential nutrients, including fibre, potassium, Vitamin E, B-vitamins and folic acid.
+Avocados – Avocados provide nearly 20 essential nutrients, including fiber, potassium, Vitamin E, B-vitamins, and folic acid.
 They also act as a “nutrient booster” by enabling the body to absorb more fat-soluble nutrients.

-Walnuts – rich in monounsaturated fatty acids (about 72%) like oleic acid and an excellent source of all important omega-3 essential fatty acids like linoleic acid, alpha linolenic acid (ALA) and arachidonic acids.
+Walnuts – rich in monounsaturated fatty acids (about 72%) like oleic acid and an excellent source of all important omega-3 essential fatty acids like linoleic acid, alpha-linolenic acid and arachidonic acids.
 Regular intake of walnuts in the diet help to lower total as well as LDL or “bad cholesterol” and increase HDL or “good cholesterol” levels in the blood.